sagefy/sagefy/gh-pages/web_api.md

 user       | null      |
-topic      | null      | When entity is "post" unit       | null      | When entity is "card" canonical  | null      | When entity is "card", "unit", "set" tag        | null      |
+topic      | null      | When entity is "post" unit       | null      | When entity is "card" accepted  | null      | When entity is "card", "unit", "set" tag        | null      |
 ...        | ...       | ...